Complete non-compact G2-manifolds from asymptotically conical Calabi-Yau 3-folds: Examples from crepant resolutions of Calabi--Yau cones

 Then $M$ carries a $p$-dimensional family of complete ALC \gtmetric s up to scale.
 In particular, there exist families of ALC \gtmfd s of arbitrarily high dimension.
 Moreover, for $p,p'\geq 2$ with $p\neq p'$ the ALC \gtmfd s $M$ and $M'$ constructed in this way are not diffeomorphic.
 In particular, there exists infinitely many diffeomorphism types of simply connected complete non-compact \gtmfd s. \proof The existence of complete ALC \gtmetric s follows by applying Theorem \ref{thm:Main:Theorem:technical} to the AC Calabi--Yau manifolds produced by Theorem \ref{thm:cAp} (ii).
 The fact that $H^4(B)=0$ implies that the constraint $c_1 (M)\cup [\omega_0]=0\in H^4(B)$ is trivially satisfied.

-Since $H^3(B)=0$, the Gysin sequence for the circle fibration $M\ra B$ shows that integration along the circle fibres yields an isomorphism between $H^3(M)$ and the subspace of $H^2(B)$ cut out by the equation $\kappa\cup c_1(M)=0\in H^4(B)$.
+Since $H^3(B)=0=H^4(B)$, the Gysin sequence for the circle fibration $M\ra B$ shows that integration along the circle fibres yields an isomorphism between $H^3(M)$ and $H^2(B)$.
 Since the image of $[\varphi_\epsilon]$ in $H^2(B)$ is $\epsilon [\omega_0]$ we see that ALC \gtmetric s arising in Theorem \ref{thm:Main:Theorem:technical} from AC Calabi--Yau structures on $B$ with different K\"ahler classes cannot be equivalent under a diffeomorphism isotopic to the identity.

 In order to show that different choices of $p, p'$ give rise to non-diffeomorphic $7$-manifolds, we use the computation of the Betti numbers of $B$ in Theorem \ref{thm:cAp} (ii) together with the Gysin sequence of the circle fibration $M\ra B$.
 If $M$ is a non-trivial circle bundle over a small resolution of the $cA_p$ singularity $X_p$ then $b_0 (M)=1$